 Paying for fake online reviews (and even incentivizing your actual customers to write positive reviews) is a bad idea.
 We look at why, as well as a better option.

-Furthermore, 74 percent of consumers say that reading positive reviews of a local business makes them trust the business more... and seven out of 10 customers will write a review if they're asked to do so.
+You’d do almost anything to help your business flourish, and attracting positive reviews is one of the most effective ways to grow your business.
+After all, most customers look to reviews when deciding which businesses to patronize.
+A recent survey found that 84 percent of consumers trust online reviews as much as personal recommendations.
+Furthermore, 74 percent of consumers say that reading positive reviews of a local business makes them trust the business more… and seven out of 10 customers will write a review if asked.

 The Downside of Paying for Reviews